 - 9Make a Molasses, Banana and Ginger smoothie at 250 calories per serving.Add 1 cup milk, ½ cup of oats, 1 small frozen banana, 1 tablespoon of molasses, ½ teaspoon of ground ginger, ½ teaspoon of ground ginger and a dash of pure organic vanilla extract and a pinch of ground cloves.
 Process everything together until smooth.
 This smoothie is high in protein, iron, potassium and B vitamins and the spices stimulate the circulation and encourage weight loss.

 - 10Make an Apple Pie Smoothie at 280 calories per serving.In a blender, combine a cup of raw unpeeled apples, 1 cup of almond milk, a large frozen banana, a pitted Medjool date, a dash of vanilla and a pinch of cinnamon.
 Blend everything together with ice until smooth.
-This smoothie, which is suitable for breakfast or dessert is filling, fill of fiber and contains almost every vitamin.
+This smoothie, which is suitable for breakfast or dessert is filling, filled with fiber and contains almost every vitamin.
 It also contains a polyphenol that helps fight insulin resistance.
 The high potassium content of this smoothie helps the person with PCOS eliminate sodium.

 Method 6: By Adding Foods That Support PCOS Weight Loss To Your Diet